What bugs cost by industry

 Frequently asked questions

-Our developers write tests.
-Do we still need QA?
 Developer-written tests and QA serve different purposes.
 Developers test that their code works as intended.
 QA tests that the system works as users expect, which includes scenarios, device combinations, and edge cases that developers don't consider.
 Both are needed.
 Neither substitutes for the other.

-We're a small startup.
-Can we afford QA?
 Can you afford a production incident?
 For a 5-10 person startup, the minimum viable QA investment is $5,000-$8,000/month, either one dedicated QA engineer or an outsourced engagement.
 The question to ask: "Can my company survive 48 hours of downtime during our busiest month?"
 If the answer is no, QA isn't optional.

-How do we measure QA ROI?
 Track three metrics: defect escape rate (percentage of bugs that reach production), mean time to detect (how fast you find issues), and mean time to resolve (how fast you fix them).
 Improving defect escape rate from 25% to 10% typically delivers 3-5x ROI on QA investment within 6 months.

-What's the fastest way to reduce production bug costs?
 Start with automated regression testing on your critical paths (checkout, authentication, data processing).
 This catches 60-70% of revenue-blocking bugs and can be set up in 2-4 weeks.
 Need help?
 Our QA team has done this for 150+ products.